AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-types.md

    - **Description** &ndash; *SDS Type used by MyData*

     **Note:** You can use an existing SDS type as the starting point for the new type by selecting an existing SDS type from the **Base Type** list.
 When you add a base type, its properties populate the **Properties** list.
 You can then add other properties to the type.

+    **Note:** This procedure is part of an exercise in the Getting Started section.

 1. Click  **Add Property** to add a property.